Before submitting you should read over the guidelines here, then register an account (or login if you have an existing account).

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 About New Vistas

 New Vistas is a journal published by the University of West London.
 It provides a forum to disseminate research, commentary, and scholarly work that engage with the complex agenda of higher education in its local, national and global context.

 New Vistas welcomes contributions from academic staff and doctoral students, with the explicit intention to give a voice to early-career researchers and scholars.

-The journal appears twice a year (a Spring and an Autumn issue) with occasional special issues, and publishes for a broad academic, international and professional readership.
+The journal publishes twice a year (a Spring and an Autumn issue in April and October respectively) with occasional special issues, and publishes for a broad academic, international and professional readership.

 Focus and Scope for New VistasNew Vistas is a peer-reviewed journal published by the University of West London (UWL) which provides a forum to disseminate research,commentary, and scholarly work that engages with the complex agenda of Higher Education in its local, national and global context.
 The journal invites contributions from external and internal authors, with the explicit intention to give a voice to early-career researchers and scholars.
 It publishes research and scholarly analysis on higher education policy; current issues in Higher Education; Higher Education pedagogy; professional practice; the relation of Higher Education to work and the economy; and discipline-specific research.